mahiarirani/dbgp-docker/README.md

-# PHP DBGp Proxy Docker Image
+# PHP X-Debug DBGp Proxy Server Docker Image

-This Docker image provides a lightweight and fast PHP DBGp Proxy server based on Alpine Linux.
+This Docker image provides a lightweight and fast PHP X-Debug DBGp Proxy Server based on Alpine Linux.
 DBGp is a proxy used for debugging PHP applications in multi-user environment.
 This image is designed to simplify the setup of a DBGp Proxy server in your development environment.

 ## Usage